9dots/devBots/sumo_lesson_1.md

 ####Engage
 1. Allow students time to adjust their left and right functions.
 2. Have students sumo wrestle utilizing the functions they have created.
-3. Ask:
+3. At the end of the day, students should save gist and name their sumo code.

+####Questions
-  + How can we further simplify your code?
+1. How can we further simplify your code?
-  + What would make sumo wrestling easier?
+2. What would make sumo wrestling easier?
-4. We can create umbrella functions that complete multiple steps of the sumo wrestling code.
+  + We can create umbrella functions that complete multiple steps of the sumo wrestling code.
 We can also utilize sensors to detect other robots and the colored tape of the sumo mat.
-5. At the end of the day, students should save gist and name their sumo code.

 Ultrasonic sensor.
  See: attack, else: turn.